 Common Challenges Faced By Freelancers

-- A client will cut bait and run off without paying.
+- A client will run off without paying.
 This happens with most of the freelancers.
 Make sure that the chances of this happening are as less as possible.
 Make it a habit to use contracts.

 - There will be people in your field who will be willing to work for next to nothing.
 Don’t follow in their footsteps.
 There are clients out there who prefer quality and are willing to pay for it.
 The fact that you value your work will also work in your favor as clients will trust you more.